 You are scratching your dog behind her ears when she suddenly flips over onto her back, almost grinning with pleasure.
 Time for a belly rub, she seems to be saying.
 You may see your dog lying on her back for a number of other reasons, from scratching a hard-to-reach-itch to a defensive move if she's encountered another dog.

 One of the ways dogs communicate with other dogs is through body language.
-A dog who is lying on his back during play with another dog might be communicating a number of things.
+A dog lying on his back during play with another dog might be communicating a number of things.
 It has long been believed that the dog on his back is being submissive and this is his way of telling the other dog that he isn't a threat.
 However, more recent research suggests there are other meanings to this behavior.

-Dog and Owner Play
+Dog and owner play

-Gruen points out that not all dogs like belly rubs.
-If a dog growls during a belly rub, you should walk away.
-She also says that pain, illness or behavior disorders could be the reason a dog growls.
+But not all dogs like belly rubs.
+Check for body language.
+If your dog is relaxed, he's probably enjoying himself, but if his tail is between his legs and he's tense, it's time to stop.
+If a puppy lying on his back growls during a belly rub, you should walk away, advises K9 Aggression.
+Pain, illness, or behavior disorders could be the reason a dog growls.
 Consult your veterinarian if this happens.

 If your dog rolls over on her back and goes to sleep with her legs at a comical outstretched angle or curled toward her body, she is well-socialized and feels relaxed, secure, and comfortable in his surroundings, according to Healthy Pets.
 A puppy lying on her back also means that she just finds this sleeping position the most comfortable.

 This behavior is not common in your dog's wild ancestors because they need to protect their soft underbellies from predators.
 Your dog's secure indoor bed gives him the confidence to doze off to doggy dreamland in this vulnerable position.